 Gardens by the Bay

-This large, beautiful park area of Singapore boasts an impressive skywalk over lush gardens, greenhouses that recreate chilly mountain climates and there are several themed areas to explore.
+This large, beautiful park area of Singapore stretches over 101 hectares, boasting an impressive skywalk over lush gardens, greenhouses which recreate chilly mountain climates, as well as several themed areas for visitors to explore.

 The Singapore Flyer